Conversation with a ghost.

 Simultaneously, like a dam bursting, images began to inundate my brain, rushing me back to a bygone time.
 Scenes of the long road out of France, at war with itself, then of Ludlow, the gently flowing river, images of the mill and Ariane in all her glory, our half-naked bodies fused in love and promiscuous pleasures and more than once apparently.
 At times she wore the colourful clothes of a relatively wealthy woman… and sometimes none at all.
 As pleasant as this all seemed another pressing question crept into my brain from who knows where: Had I willingly walked in Ariane’s footsteps to the point of no return?
 Had I crossed over into the beyond… in my t-shirt and shorts for Pete’s sake?
 Was I therefore destined to be Ariane’s lover for all time?

 But then, as she finally withdrew and let me breathe she broke the spell.

 ‘What have you done?’
 I asked, incredulous.

 ‘I made sure you will never forget me as I will never forget you.
 I will cherish you forever,’ she answered.

-‘And you succeeded,’ I murmured.
-‘Good God, who could forget you?
-So we really did have a past… a past that must be treasured and must never be forgotten.’
+'And you succeeded, I murmured.
+'Good God, 'who could forget you?
+So we really did have a past… then we must treasure it and it must never be forgotten.’

 ‘And it won’t,’ she said.
 ‘Remember the sound of my voice but do not be sad luv, for that is undeniably what it is now… the past.
 Now follow the path to your future.
 Remember, she is beautiful in every way… and she is alive.
 As for me, I don’t know what awaits me but I know I can now at last join the line of my people and take my place amongst them.’